spookyQubit/BehavioralCloning/writeup.md

  * Converting the image to grey scale
  * Histogram Equalizing
  * Normalizing the image

-The images after pre-processing looked like:
+The images after pre-processing looked like the following:
 ![alt text][image3]